JeremiahXing/AdvectionSolverUsingMPI/README.md

 The performance of stencil computations is primarily limited by memory system performance.
 Briefly explain whether a combination of two of the techniques mentioned above may alleviate this, and if so what are the performance trade-offs of such an approach.

-9. **Devise a new optimization technique**
+9. **Implement an optimization technique**

-Find and describe some new optimization that could potentially improve the performance of the parallel advection solver.
-Implement and evaluate this on Gadi.
+Implement an optimization to improve the performance of the parallel advection solver.
+This might be different from the ones discussed in question 7, but not necessarily.
+Evaluate the performance of the optimization technique on Gadi.
 Put your code in `parAdvectExtra()`, which is activated by the `-x` option.

 ## Requirements